grafana/grafana/docs/sources/dashboards/use-dashboards/index.md

 {{< figure src="/media/docs/grafana/dashboards/screenshot-dashboard-annotated-9-5-0.png" width="700px" >}}

-- **Grafana home** (1): Click the Grafana home icon to be redirected to the home page configured in the Grafana instance.
+- **Grafana home** (1): Click **Home** in the breadcrumb to be redirected to the home page configured in the Grafana instance.
 - **Dashboard title** (2): When you click the dashboard title you can search for dashboard contained in the current folder.
-- **Share dashboard** (3): Use this option to share the current dashboard by link or snapshot.
+- **Share dashboard or panel** (3): Use this option to share the current dashboard or panel by link or snapshot.
 You can also export the dashboard definition from the share modal.
 - **Add** (4): Use this option to add a panel, dashboard row, or library panel to the current dashboard.
 - **Save dashboard** (5): Click to save changes to your dashboard.
 - **Dashboard insights** (6): Click to view analytics about your dashboard including information about users, activity, query counts.